php-sap/php-sap.github.io/abstract-rfc.md

 use phpsap\DateTime\SapDateTime;

 /**
- * Class MyCoolSapRemoteFunction
+ * Class ZGetWeek
  *
  * Get the calendar week to a given date.
  */
-class MyCoolSapRemoteFunction extends AbstractRemoteFunctionCall {
+class ZGetWeek extends AbstractRemoteFunctionCall
+{
     /**
      * Define the name of the remote function.